Hot, delicious mashed potato pancakes are kept gluten-free by using almond flour instead of flour. They are perfect for leftover mashed potatoes!

 Needless to say, leftover mashed potatoes from your Thanksgiving meal are perfect for this recipe.

-My grandma Chava used to make mashed potato pancakes every Friday, for Sabbath.
+My grandma Chava used to make this recipe (or a similar one) every Friday, for Sabbath.
 Latkes were for Hanukkah, but these pancakes were more of an everyday thing, even though they do require some work.

 Mashed Potato Pancakes without Flour